 Sling TV and other ways to access Fury vs Wilder in the US and beyond

 Some of you might be already using Sling TV or another service.
 So it might make sense for you to pay for the Showtime channel to access Fury vs Wilder content, not available via PPV.
+For those who will be registering for the first time, please have in mind that most options work in the US only.
+This means you should use the VPN to buy the access and stream the bout on December 1.

 How to watch Showtime using Sling TV